alexhumphreys/idrall/README.md

 Type checking checks an `Expr` against a type given as a `Value`.
 A `Value` is synthesised for the type of the `Expr`, and both this `Value` and the provided type `Value` are read back to `Expr`s.
 This ensures there are no reducible expressions in either.
 Now you can compare the types using an alpha equivalence check to see if they match.

 That was a very brief, potentially wrong introduction to the NbE technique used.
 I'm glossing over a bunch of details about closures, neutral values, the environment/context, etc. but this should be enough to get started with.
-See the above paper for a full description, and check out the code to see it in action.￼
+See the above paper for a full description, and check out the code to see it in action.

 ## Contributions

-Any contributions would be appreciated, and anything from the missing list above would be a good place to start￼.
+Any contributions would be appreciated, and anything from the missing list above would be a good place to start.

 ### Examples of adding language features